bekkerza/league_ranker/README.md

 ## Dependencies

-This script uses standard Python libraries and has no external dependencies.
+This script uses standard Python libraries and has no external dependencies, hence no requirements.txt file generated.